flywheel-apps/bids-app-template/README.md

 download data if `work/bids/` exists which saves a lot of time when developing a BIDS App gear.
-The "wet_run" test does download data following a particular job id found in `config.json` just as the job running on that platform would.
+The "wet_run" test does download data following a particular job id found in `config.json` just as the job running on the platform would.
 To make this test work for you, change the "destination" ID in `config.json` to be the ID of a valid Analysis container on your Flywheel instance.
 Data will be downloaded depending on the level where that analysis container